Thomas Jefferson Speaks to YOU,

 Never spend your money before you have earned it.

-matters of style, swim with the current; in matters of principle, stand like
+swim with the current; in matters of

-a rock.
+principle, stand like a rock.

-A wise and frugal government, which shall
+wise and frugal government, which shall

 restrain men from injuring one another, which shall leave them otherwise free

-to regulate their own pursuits of industry and improvement, and shall
+to regulate their own pursuits of industry and improvement, and shall not take from

-is the sum of good government.
+the sum of good government.

-To compel a man to furnish funds
+To compel a man to furnish

-for the propagation of ideas he disbelieves and abhors is sinful and
+funds for the propagation of ideas he disbelieves and abhors is sinful and

 tyrannical.

-ascribed to the accidental opinion of the day; but a series of oppressions,
+acts of tyranny may be ascribed to the accidental opinion of the day; but a series of oppressions, begun at a

-begun at a distinguished period, and pursued unalterably through every change of
+distinguished period, and pursued

-ministers (administrators) too plainly proves a
+unalterably through every change of ministers (administrators) too plainly proves a

 deliberate, systematic plan of reducing us to slavery.